rpede/tutorial-react-ci/README.md

 `actions/setup-node` makes the specified version of node.js (including npm) available.

-When you made the changes, commit and push.
+After you've made the changes, commit and push.
 Then head over to the repository on GitHub.
 Open "Actions" tab and verify that it worked.